pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkcb_queryfeaturesupport.md

 ## -returns

 Return STATUS_SUCCESS if the operation succeeds.
-Otherwise, returns an appropriate NTSTATUS error code.
+Otherwise, returns an appropriate NTSTATUS code.

 ## -remarks